Disaster Response Boot Camp

 The Disaster Response Boot Camp is based on pilot project presented by NASAAEP (National Alliance of State Animal and Agricultural Emergency Programs) and NARSC (National Animal Rescue and Sheltering Coalition) in August 2015, in commemoration of the tenth anniversary of Hurricanes Katrina and Rita.
-Thanks to a generous grant from the USDA’s Animal and Plant Health Inspection Service, Boot Camp offerings in 2017 will be available for a fee of $100 per participant, with fee waivers available in cases of financial hardship.
+Thanks to a generous grant from the USDA’s Animal and Plant Health Inspection Service, Boot Camp offerings in 2017 were available for a fee of $100 per participant.

 Topics covered in Boot Camp include:

 Introduction to Search and Rescue for Animal Survivors